signalcdn/16PF/README.md

 # Possible Shortcomings

-* Data needs to be adjusted for individual or collectivist cultures
+* Data represents highly individualistic cultures

 # Conclusion

 I don't believe that there is much value in continuing analysis on this specific dataset beyond this project.
-The focus will be on next steps, outlined in the following section.

-# Next Steps

-I believe that the logical next step is to try to build a real MVP.
+Beyond the next steps that could be performed on this data; refactoring code or improving visualisations, or building a pipeline that allows people to input their own test and receive results, I believe that the highest priority next step is to try to build a real MVP of what was outlined in the presentation.

+## MVP Next Steps
 **Survey**
 * Target would be 50 people from 20 different online communities for an initial dataset
 * Questions would need to be added to prevent bots or flag potential fake responses - There is research and like best practice on survey validity here